This chapter was updated in November 2017.

 Practitioners are encouraged to:

-- Explain your own role, to listen openly and to seek the views/voice of the child without advising or judging;
+- Explain your own role, to give a variety of ways child can have their voice heard – writing, questionnaire, drawing, making a audio file, doing a collage and so on to listen openly and to seek the views/voice of the child without advising or judging;

 - Remember to consider explaining to parents and carers in advance and seek consent where necessary;